The eigenvalues and eigenfunctions of the non-linear equation associated to second order Sobolev embeddings: Symmetries, periodicity and uniqueness

 After this we can proceed in similar way as the case $p\not=q$.
-We have $\tilde{u}_2(0)=\alpha_2=u^2_2(0)$ and, by virtue of Lemma~\ref{lemaA}, the only possibility not leading to a contradiction is that also $\tilde{w_2}(0)=\beta_2=w^2_2(0)$.
-But then, the uniqueness statement Lemma~\ref{globaluniqueness} ensures that
+We have $\hat{u}_2(0)=\alpha_2=u^2_2(0)$ and, by virtue of Lemma~\ref{lemaA}, the only possibility not leading to a contradiction is that also $\hat{w_2}(0)=\beta_2=w^2_2(0)$.
+But then, combining lemmas~\ref{globaluniqueness} and \ref{leadingtouniqueness}, ensures that